hjuntan/tp/docs/DeveloperGuide.md

 ### `Pin` feature

-`Pin` for a person can be added using the `pin` command.
+`Pin` for a person can be done using the `pin` command.
 The `PinCommand` class is responsible for handling the addition of a person.
 This command is implemented through `PinCommand` which extend the `Command` class.

-A `Person` can be pinned by specifying `nusId`.
+A `Person` can be pinned by specifying `NUSID`.

 #### Implementation